 Because of the number of submissions we receive each year, we can only print a fraction of them in our magazine.
 Of course, submitting more of your work increases your chances of getting published in our print magazine, so we encourage you to send us as many articles as you can!

 Are some kinds of submissions more likely to get published in your print magazine?

 We look for a variety of work by authors and artists from across the country.
 Some sections, like Reviews, Environment, Letters to the Editor, and Community Service, have considerably fewer submissions, so there is less competition to get published.
 Poetry has the most submissions.
 Most published pieces have fewer than 2,500 words.

 What are Teen Ink’s editorial categories?
 Do I have to pick a category?

 Yes.
 Please take a look at the sections and subsections listed on this site.
-If you submit your work online, you will be asked to select a category.
-If you send us your work by e-mail, it you must tell us if it is fiction or nonfiction.
+When you submit, you will be asked to select a category.

 What kind of artwork can I send?

-You can send photocopies or high quality photographs of any kind of artwork, including oil and watercolor paintings, sculpture, collage, computer graphics, and much more.
+You can send photocopies or high quality photographs of any kind of artwork, including oil and watercolor paintings, sculpture, collage, and computer graphics.

 Who will see my work if it is published?